JustTooFast/JustTooFast.CodeGen/README.md

-# JustTooFast
+# JustTooFast.CodeGen

-JustTooFast is an open-source project focusing on libraries and tools for boosting developer productivity.
+JustTooFast.CodeGen is an open-source project focusing on libraries and tools for boosting developer productivity.